 In the meantime, I’ve really enjoyed sharing some of my kitchen experiments as I try to tweak my favorite desserts to reduce their sugar content.
 I have been working diligently to curb my sugar cravings and, ultimately, stave off the diabetes that runs in my family, but every now and then a sweet treat is nice, so I’ve been working to find a few healthier alternatives to have in my baking arsenal.

 Carrot cake is one of those desserts that I have easily convinced myself is healthy in the past (it has carrots!), but in reality the sugar, fat, and caloric content on a typical carrot muffin is staggering!
-It's one of my favorite desserts, though, so recently I fiddled around with my carrot cake recipe, trying to make a healthy carrot cake.
-Frankly, I'd still classify this carrot cake as an "indulgence," but it is sugar-free and grain-free - even the icing - so it's more in line with Sarah Wilson's I Quit Sugar program, which has helped me immensely.
-This sugar-free carrot cake recipe is made with coconut flour, brown rice syrup, and stevia so, while it's still high in calories and fat, it doesn't have the high sugar content of a traditional carrot cake.
+It’s one of my favorite desserts though, so recently I fiddled around with my carrot cake recipe, trying to make a healthier, grain-free and refined sugar-free carrot cake recipe.
+Frankly, I’d still classify this carrot cake as an “indulgence,” but it is sugar-free and grain-free – even the icing – so it’s more in line with Sarah Wilson’s I Quit Sugar program, which has helped me immensely.
+This sugar-free carrot cake recipe is made with coconut flour, brown rice syrup, and stevia so, while it’s still high in calories and fat, it doesn’t have the high sugar content of a traditional carrot cake.
 To lower the sugar content even more, you can skip or cut back on the pineapple.

 - 1/2 cup coconut flour

 - 1/2 tsp ginger

 - 1 tablespoon cinnamon